benorloff/appstem-frontend-prototype/README.md

 #### Assumptions

-The main assumption is that the user will enter a single word query.
+The primary assumption is that the user will enter a single word query.
 Future versions of the app could include support for multi-word queries.

+## Credits

+This app uses Semantic UI for frontend styling and react-medium-image-zoom for responsive overlays on image clicks.